 - Shirshasana is helpful to strengthen the lungs.

 - Shirshasana benefits to tone up the abdominal organs.

 - It’s helpful to improve your digestion.

-- Shirshasana benefits to relieve the symptoms of menopause.
+- Sirshasana benefits to relieve the symptoms of menopause.

 - Shirshasana benefits to treat insomnia, asthma, sinusitis and infertility.

-- In case you are suffering from poor hair growth, Shirshasana benefits hair growth.
+- In case you are suffering from poor hair growth, Sirshasana benefits hair growth.